leonkelvin2000/fianance2/README.md

 In this segment we split the data into *testing* and *training*.
 The X represents the features column, and Y is the target colum.
 We decided to select salary as the target and dropped the use of age for target.

-When we ran the model our value courts were 24,720 are more or equal to 50k salary per year, and 7,851 are less than 50K per year.
+When we ran the model our value cour]nts were 24,720 are more or equal to 50k salary per year, and 7,851 are less than 50K per year.

 <img width="485" alt="Segment3modelsalary" src="https://user-images.githubusercontent.com/93094173/180352423-fd29dfe8-bb6e-4375-9790-341898c5dbe8.png">